freelancefool/projectHomelab/README.md

     3. GitHub Actions will probably also help with the deployment aspect.
     4. Build a dev enviroment?
         * When we get to the point where I am try automation for testing, I will probably buy a NUC-clone to have a second host at home.
+4. Learn GitHub
+    1. I understand how version control works at a basic level.
+    2. I have no idea how tagging works with releases.
+    3. I have no idea how Projects works with timelines.

 ## Configuration